First Jain Temple in Central Ohio / History of Jainism in Ohio

 Categories. • Asian Americans • Churches & Religion • Peace •

 Credits.
 This page was last revised on July 26, 2018.
 This page originally submitted on July 15, 2017, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 83 times since then.
+This page has been viewed 86 times since then and 3 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on July 15, 2017, by Rev. Ronald Irick of West Liberty, Ohio. • Bill Pfingsten was the editor who published this page.